-Individuals, entities, and Indian Tribes operating agricultural or private non-industrial private forest land may be eligible for the program.
-The operator must be in the Farm Services Agency (FSA) farm records management system for the agricultural operation being offered for the the program.
-Potential applicants who are not in the FSA farm records management system must establish records with FSA prior to submitting an application.
+Applicant: Individuals, entities, and Indian Tribes operating agricultural or private non-industrial private forest land.
+Prior to submitting an application the applicant must be the operator in the Farm Services Agency (FSA) farm records management system for the agricultural operation being offered for the program.

-The CSP contract must include all eligible and ineligible lands on an applicant agricultural operation (PDF, 982 KB), that the applicant has effective control for the life of the CSP contract, which is 5 years.
+Land: The CSP contract must include all eligible and ineligible lands on an applicant agricultural operation (PDF, xx KB) -- Coming Soon, that the applicant has effective control for the life of the CSP contract, which is 5 years.

 Interested land managers and growers can begin the application process by completing the following steps: